data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5PathInjection/UI5PathInjection.md

 ### Make path argument independent of the user input

 If possible, do not parameterize the path on a user input.
-Either make the path string to be hardcoded in the source, or dependent only on data that are created within the application.
+Either hardcode the path string in the source, or use only strings that are created within the application.

 ### Keep an allow-list of safe paths